microsoft/PowerApps-Samples/powershell/UserManagement/Microsoft.PowerPlatform.Administration.UserManagement/README.md

 These samples help customers to perform user management operations across one or multiple environments in the tenant

 ## what this sample does
 This sample helps customers to do the following for - an environment / all environments in a geo / all environments in the tenant.
+This can be run by Global / Power Platform Administrator users.
 1. Generate reports of users having a specified role assignment (Ex : System Administrator)
 2. Remove role assignments from for a list of users
 3. Add role assignments to a list of users

 ## How to run this sample

-1. Install Visual studio 2017 or higher
+1. Install Visual studio 2017 or higher.
+[Link](https://visualstudio.microsoft.com/downloads/)
-2. Install .net framework 4.6.2 or higher
+2. Install .net framework 4.6.2 Developer pack [Link](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net462)
 4. Open Microsoft.PowerPlatform.Administration.Powershell.sln and build the solution.
 5. Open powershell in administrator mode
 6. Set Execution Policy to Unrestricted